shinoda-ak/alexa-avs-sample-app/README.md

 *Known Issues*

-* To log out of the java sample app you must delete your `refresh_tokens` file in the `/samples/companionService` folder.
-Otherwise, the sample app will authenticate on each reboot.
-[Click here for log out instructions](Sample-App-Log-Out-Instructions).
+* To log out of the java sample app follow these instructions: [Click here for log out instructions]((../../wiki/Sample-App-Log-Out-Instructions).

 ---